Juan Carlos Oviedo

 On September 21, 2011, he was placed on the restricted list by the Marlins, who announced he would not play again that season.
 He was 1-4, 4.06, with 36 saves at the time.
 It was revealed a day later that he had been playing under an assumed identity since being originally signed by the Pirates in 2000, that his real name was Juan Carlos Oviedo and that he was 18 months older than his listed birthdate of August 14, 1983.
 He immediately returned to the Dominican Republic to sort out the resulting issues with U.S. immigration authorities.
 He admitted to using false documents and a fake ID in order to sign his first contract, and the intermediary who obtained the false papers for him was arrested.
 On November 4th, that intermediary was identified as Kleiber Miguel Bruno Gonzalez, who had ironically previously been hired by Major League Baseball as an investigator in alleged fraud cases in the island country.
 Bruno was accused of accepting $25,000 to falsify Oviedo's documents back in 2000; also charged was Hector Pena Diaz, the man who had provided the false documents.
 In December, Oviedo issued an apology to fans, but also to the Marlins and to U.S. and Dominican Republic authorities, explaining that the name change was a mistake he had made as a very young man.
 Officials in the D.R. said he would not be prosecuted as he was fully cooperating with a larger investigation into false documents.
 He was still facing problems though, since U.S. authorities had rejected his application for a new visa.
 He also needed to obtain a certification from MLB that he would be allowed to play before a new request for a visa could be considered.

 When training camp opened in 2012, Oviedo was stuck at home, still facing a ban on traveling out of the country until an agreement between U.S. and Dominican authorities.
 Meanwhile, the Marlins had signed Heath Bell to a large contract to be their new closer, and were expected to trade Nunez when and if he received the authorization to return to the United States.
 In early April, it was announced that both Oviedo and countryman Fausto Carmona, also nabbed for identity fraud during the off-season, would serve eight-week suspensions imposed by MLB before being allowed to play again.
 On May 23rd, it was announced that he had received a pardon from the U.S. State Department, granting him eligibility to apply for a visa, which he obtained shortly thereafter.
-He then received the expected eight-week suspension, setting his return to the playing for July 23rd.
+He then received the expected eight-week suspension, setting his return to the playing field for July 23rd.